Skyscanner/backpack-ios/Backpack/BottomSheet/README.md

 ### Bottom Sheet

-`Backpack/BottomSheet` contains the Backpack Bottom Sheet component in the class `BottomSheet`.
-The Bottom Sheet is a component for presenting a floating panel similar to the one used in Apple Maps, Stocks and other native Apple apps.
+`Backpack/BottomSheet` is a component for presenting a floating panel similar to the one used in Apple Maps, Stocks and other native Apple apps.

 ### Objective-C